 You have to download and build the packages specific to our UR5 robot setup.
-The easiest way to add them to your workspace is, again, via the workspace management tool wstool:
+The easiest way to add them to your workspace is, again, via a workspace management (here, vcs):

+- Navigate to http://github.com/TAMS-Group/rosinstalls and download the file noetic-tams-ur5-setup-demo-mode.rosinstall. - Go to your workspace's src folder and run:

+vcs import --input noetic-tams-ur5-setup-demo-mode.rosinstall

-- Navigate to http://github.com/TAMS-Group/rosinstalls and download the file noetic-tams-ur5-setup-demo-mode.rosinstall. - Move it into your workspace's src folder and rename it to .rosinstall.
-If you already have a file by that name, instead merge these two files: wstool merge noetic-tams-ur5-setup-demo-mode.rosinstall - Now you can use wstool (with all its subcommands) to manage the workspace.
-You can call wstool update to download and setup all repositories listed in the file. - Build your workspace - Source your workspace again to make sure all new packages are available.
+- Build your workspace - Source your workspace again to make sure all new packages are available.